cognitedata/reveal/react-components/src/architecture/base/README.md

 - **architecture/base/utilities/geometry**
 - **architecture/base/utilities/sprites**

+# Some concrete examples

+These are made to test the architecture but should when ready be used by any of Cognites applications:

 ## architecture/concrete

 ### architecture/concrete/axes

-- AxisDomainObject, AxisRenderStyle and AxisTreeView- SetAxisVisibleCommand to set the axis visible
+- AxisDomainObject, AxisRenderStyle and AxisTreeView
+- SetAxisVisibleCommand to set the axis visible

 ### architecture/concrete/boxDomainObject

-- BoxDomainObject, BoxRenderStyle and BoxTreeView- BotEditTool for manipulation
+- BoxDomainObject, BoxRenderStyle and BoxTreeView
+- BotEditTool for manipulation

 ### architecture/concrete/terrainDomainObject

-- TerrainDomainObject, TerrainRenderStyle and TerrainTreeView- UpdateTerrainCommand and SetTerrainVisibleCommand for demo/example- geometry: Folder with math and grid structures
+- TerrainDomainObject, TerrainRenderStyle and TerrainTreeView
+- UpdateTerrainCommand and SetTerrainVisibleCommand for demo/example- geometry: Folder with math and grid structures

---

-Nils Petter Fremming
-Chief System Architect for 3D
-+47 412 99 596| nils.fremming@cognite.com
-www.cognite.com | REVEALING INDUSTRIAL REALITY™ See the latest news from CogniteSubscribe to our newsletter